jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/FilterSDK.rst

 ==================

-AviSynth external Filter SDK is a package for developers to create your own filters (plugins) for AviSynth.
+AviSynth external Filter SDK is a package for developers to create your own filters (plugins and console applications) for AviSynth.

 The package consists of:

 -   these documentation text files (in HTML or Wiki format);
 -   the header file 'avisynth.h' (recent version) with all declarations to include in plugin source code;
--   SimpleSample plugin source codes;
+-   several plugin and console application source codes;
--   may be some extra files in 'Extra' folder.
+-   some extra files in 'Extra' folder.

 .. toctree::
     :maxdepth: 3